 - Provide safe places for the cat to retreat if he or she feels uncomfortable (for example when people visit)

 All too often, we bring pets into the home and expect them to fit in with our expectations and inhibit their natural behaviours.
 One example is we get annoyed at a cat who scratches furniture.
 This is normal behaviour and one we must make provisions for by providing a suitable alternative to the sofa or stairs.
-Declawing isn’t the answer, for one it’s cruel and illegal in most parts of the world, scratching is also a form of scent marking, as cats have scent glands on their paw pads and help the cat to stretch out the back and shoulder muscles.
+Declawing isn’t the answer, for one it’s cruel and illegal in most parts of the world.
+Scratching is also a form of scent marking, as cats have scent glands on their paws.

 As more and more people keep their cats indoors, an unfortunate side effect can be boredom.
 As a very strong proponent of keeping cats safe, I support the indoor cat concept, but we have to provide for our cats to ensure they don’t become bored or frustrated.
 Allow cats to be cats, they are not small people.
 This means places to hide (especially up high), scratching posts, interactive toys and exercise.

 Multimodal environmental modification: